Categories

 Spider Grills Huntsman: Charcoal Grilling Perfection?

+Today we're taking a deep dive into the Spider Grills Huntsman, now available in both original and GIANT.
 Is it a kettle or is it a kamado?
-Is this a grill with an identity crisis or has Spider Grills given us the best of both worlds?
+Is this a grill with an identity crisis, or has Spider Grills given us the best of both worlds?

 Is The Huntsman a Kettle Grill?